markalexander/imbalanced/README.md

 such things) would probably do a reasonable job of making it work on 2.7.

-### Are there unit tests?
+### Unit Tests

-Yes.
+Comprehensive unit tests are provided for the various elements.
 These can be discovered and run using pytest.